GandhiCloudLab/envizi-social-governance/readme.md

 Lets create an account style called `Emp Hires`.

-This account style helps to keep the Employee Hires details of the organziation.
-It contains information such as Gender, Qty (Total emp count), Agewise count, Joined, relieved and fired employee count datails.
+This account style helps to keep the Employee Hires details of the organization.
+It contains information such as Gender, Qty (Total emp count), Agewise count, Joined, relieved and fired employee count details.

 1. Goto `Admin > Account Style Wizard`